iremgulcin/tahir-atalay-rumeysa-yusuf-mehmet/modelcard_template.md

 The metrics used to evaluate the model are:

 - mAP50: the mean average precision at IoU (Intersection over Union) of 0.5
-- mAP50-95: the mean average precision at IoU of 0.5 to 0.95 with a step size of 0.05

 ### Results